 They differ, however, some in enlightenment, in rank, either having the level according to the degree of sophistication.
 Or participating in the culture of the degree to which they are.
 They enlighten each other according to the superiority of rank or nature.

 The angels’ mission is to worship God in the proper knowledge and unconditional fulfillment of His will.
 Thereby acquiring eternal happiness in communion with God.

 Cherubim and Seraphim Angels in the Bible

 The seraphim are standing around God, having six wings.
 The Seraphim kindle men with the fire of divine love, as their name indicates, for in Hebrew, “Seraphim” is rendered “he who kindles” or “warms.”
 After the Seraphim, stand before God the wise Cherubim, the many-eyed, who, more than any of the other groups below, shine unceasingly with the light of understanding and knowledge of God.

-The Cherubim being enlightened in the mysteries of God, of the knowledge of the depths and divine wisdom, they inspire others also.
-For the very name “Cherubim” itself, in the same Hebrew language, is rendered “much understanding.
+The Cherubim, enlightened in the mysteries of God and the knowledge of the depths and divine wisdom, inspires others also.
+In the same Hebrew language, “Cherubim” is rendered as “much understanding.

 The Thrones stand before Him, who sits on a high and holy seat.
 That is, not with the being, but with the service and the gift.

 They “being free and casting off all fear of the servant, willingly and cheerfully serve the Lord without ceasing.”
 These angels help men to control their senses and to humble their unruly passions, subjecting the body to the spirit.

 Throughout the ages, stories about the devil have been based on people’s vivid imaginations.
 And a multitude of myths about what the devil is like.
 How he acts, and even what he looks like.
 And reading this article, you may find some tales you never heard of.